SumukhNSUT/Game-Of-Cards-project-/README.md

-A basic project created using basics of HTML and CSS, when a user hover mouse pointer over a card from set of cards, then that card reflects on top of other cards.
+"This is a simple project created using the basics of HTML and CSS.
+When a user hovers the mouse pointer over any card from a set of cards, that card appears on top of the other cards."

+This project demonstrates how to use basic HTML and CSS to create a set of interactive cards.
+When the user moves the mouse pointer over any card, that specific card visually rises above the other cards.
+This effect is achieved through CSS styling and provides an engaging user experience, highlighting the hovered card prominently.
+The project serves as an introduction to CSS hover effects and the use of z-index for layering elements.